 b) one or more <V2X-service-id> elements.
 Each <V2X-service-id> element contains the V2X service ID which the V2X UE is no longer interested in receiving (e.g. PSID or ITS AID of ETSI ITS DENM, ETSI ITS CAM).

+<location-tracking-info> element contains either:

+a) a <V2X-UE-id> element set to the identity of the V2X UE that subscribes or unsubscribes to a geographical area;

+b) a <geo-id> element set to the identity of the geographical area to be subscribed or unsubscribed; and

+c) an <operation> element which indicates a value either "subscribe" or "unsubscribe";

+or:

+a) a <result> element set to the value "success" or "failure" indicating success or failure of the subscription or unsubscription; and

+b) an <operation> element which indicates a value either "subscribe" or "unsubscribe".

 <service-discovery-info> is a mandatory element used to include the V2X service discovery response information.
 The <service-discovery-info> element contains either:

 a) an <identity> sub-element; or